- What is emotional abuse

 Here are some types of abuse from childhood that can leave emotional scars2.

-Verbal abuse includes belittling, name-calling, degrading, shaming, ridiculing, singling out a child to criticize or punish, and humiliating a child in public.
+Verbal abuse from parents includes belittling, name-calling, degrading, shaming, ridiculing, singling out a child to criticize or punish, and humiliating a child in public.
 It includes openly telling children they are worthless or calling them derogatory names.

 Terrorizing is life-threatening, making a child feel unsafe, setting unrealistic expectations with the threat of harm if they are not met, and threatening or inflicting violence on the child or their loved ones.